Prospective Graduate Students

 Before Applying

 Pursuing graduate study in history normally begins with a discussion of your aspirations with history professors you already know, typically those from your undergraduate institution.
-You will need to request letters of recommendation (see below) from these teachers for your application.
+You will need to request letters of recommendation (see below) from such mentors for your application.
 Also, if one of them has a Ph.D. in your specific field of interest, there may be a wealth of information this person can share with you regarding the programs and faculty at different universities as well as the nature and state of the field.

 Learn About Our Faculty

-Before deciding whether to apply to UVA, therefore, it is best to familiarize yourself with the department's faculty in your intended field of study, with their interests and their published work.
-(You will find profiles of the faculty members here.)
+Graduate study in history is specialized, and your experience in graduate school may depend largely on the mentorship of a principal advisor.
+Familiarize yourself with the department's faculty in your intended field of study, both geographical and thematic.
+(You will find profiles of the faculty members and relevant fields of study here.)
 Feel free to contact faculty members individually to discuss your interest and the professor's expectations for graduate students and applicants.
 By investigating the university web site or contacting department faculty, you might also discover resources or people at UVA of interest to you outside of the History Department.

 Life at the University

 The Graduate School of Arts and Sciences has put together an excellent guide to life at the University of Virginia and in Charlottesville.
-For more information and more specific questions, you may find it helpful to get in contact with one of our graduate students, who may be able to supply you with their own personal advice.

 Submitting an Application